onflow/flow-go/crypto/README.md

 # Flow Cryptography

-The Go package provides all the cryptography tools needed by Flow blockchain.
+This Go package provides the cryptography tools needed by Flow blockchain.
 Most of the primitives and protocols can be used in other projects and are not specific to Flow.

-Flow is an ongoing project, new features will still be added and modifications will still be made to improve security and performance of the cryptography package.
+Flow is an ongoing project, which means that new features will still be added and modifications will still be made to improve security and performance of the cryptography package.

-NOTE: The package does not provide any security against side channel or tampering attacks.
+NOTE: This package does not provide any security against side channel or tampering attacks.

 ## Package import